anthony1x6000/ROBLOX2016stylus/README.md

 **Note: I don't know what other people or I did, but thinner displays should work fine in any releases past 1.2.0.x.* \
 I'd recommend at least a 1366 x 768 monitor or, even better, a 1920 x 1080 monitor.
 ## Releases<1.2.5
-For myself. \
-After, I think, merging a clone of this repo into itself through git prior releases to 1.2.5 dissapeared. \
 Access the older releases by manually accessing certain tags. ```https://github.com/anthony1x6000/ROBLOX2016stylus/releases/tag/{release<1.2.5}``` \
 [1.0.4](https://github.com/anthony1x6000/ROBLOX2016stylus/releases/tag/1.0.4), [1.2.0](https://github.com/anthony1x6000/ROBLOX2016stylus/releases/tag/1.2.0)
 ## Credit